uswds/uswds/README.md

 If you’re using another framework or package manager that doesn’t support NPM, you can find the source files in this repository and use them in your project.
 Otherwise, we recommend that you follow the [download instructions](#download).
 Please note that the core team [isn’t responsible for all frameworks’ implementations](https://github.com/18F/web-design-standards/issues/877).

-If you’re interested in maintaining a package that helps us distribute the Draft U.S. Web Design Standards, the project's build system can help you create distribution bundles to use in your project.
+If you’re interested in maintaining a package that helps us distribute the Draft U.S. Web Design Standards, the project’s build system can help you create distribution bundles to use in your project.
 Please read our [contributing guidelines](CONTRIBUTING.md#building-the-project-locally-with--gulp-) to locally build distributions for your framework or package manager.

 ## Our use of branches

 The `staging` branch is the bleeding edge of development.
 When developing, we create a feature branch from `staging`, do our work in that branch, and then create a pull request that merges back into `staging`.
 New commits to `staging` are automatically deployed to [our staging site](https://standards-staging.usa.gov/).

 The `master` branch always holds the latest production-ready release.
 When cutting a [release](https://github.com/18F/web-design-standards/releases), we create a release branch from `staging` named for the new version: for example, `v0.9.x`.
-Once we've completed QA on that branch, we tag the release and merge it into the `master` branch.
+Once we’ve completed QA on that branch, we tag the release and merge it into the `master` branch.

 The branches `18f-pages` and `18f-pages-staging` _used_ to be the primary release and development branches, back when the site was hosted on `pages.18f.gov`.
 Those branches still auto deploy to 18F Pages, but will now only contain minimal redirects to the new site.